evansneath/compiler/README.md

 ##Usage
 ```
-usage: compiler.py [-h] [-d] source target
+usage: compiler.py [-h] [-d] [-o OUT] source

 positional arguments:
   source             source file to compile
-  target       target path for the compiled code

 optional arguments:
   -h, --help         show this help message and exit
   -d, --debug        print debug information
+  -o OUT, --out OUT  target path for the compiled code
 ```

 At the moment, the compiler will scan the source file for all valid tokens and parse the language grammar.
 All scanner, parser, and type errors will be outputted as they are encountered.
+Generated code is then outputted to `ir.c` where it is then run through the `gcc` compiler.

 The `tests/` directory contains test source files which have several examples of token scanning with error/warning handling and grammar parsing.